gkmurray124/gkmurray124/README.md

 ### Hi, I'm Grace • she/her • New York, NY 🌹
 <img src="https://raw.githubusercontent.com/gkmurray124/gkmurray124/master/GM-readme-header.png" alt="banner that says Grace Murray - software engineer & data analyst">

+#### Currently skilled in Javascript, Node.js, Express, React, Redux, SQL, Postgres

 💻 Check out my <a href="https://gracemurray.cargo.site/">portfolio</a><br>
 💌 Reach out to me via email: gkmurray124@gmail.com <br>
 🤝 Connect with me on <a href="https://www.linkedin.com/in/gracekmurray/">LinkedIn</a><br>
-🎧 Head to <a href="https://open.spotify.com/user/gracekmurray">my Spotify</a> to see what I've been listening to
+🎧 Head to <a href="https://open.spotify.com/user/gracekmurray">my Spotify</a> to see what I've been listening to <br>
+🖊 Check out the <a href="https://medium.com/building-couch-potato">Couch Potato blog</a>, co-written by me!
 <!--
 **gkmurray124/gkmurray124** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.